Key West Roosters

-Fiercely protection, these hens rely on their genes to guard against threats from the air such as hawk attacks, along with snake, rodent, cat, dog and other threats.
+Fiercely protective, these hens rely on their genes to guard against threats from the air such as hawk attacks, along with snake, rodent, cat, dog, and other threats.
 Because of this, there is a waiting list for these chickens.

 At one point, the rooster population grew so big that back in 2004 Key West hired a chicken catcher to reduce the population.
 The work of the catcher was very controversial so when the contractor quit the post was discontinued.
 The contractor didn’t even last a year.

 Today the Key West Wildlife Center has a community trapping program.
 Residents can trap nuisance chickens and bring them to the center.
 The chickens are fed and cared for very well.
 The Wildlife Center will relocate the chickens to farms in central and northern Florida for their eggs and pest control (since they love to eat bugs).
 In 2011, there were 1,500 chickens relocated.